Expert Guide to ADA Compliance

 Additionally, AudioEye’s 24/7 Help Desk allows users to send feedback directly to our certified experts — helping you respond quickly to accessibility issues.

-Conduct Periodic Manual Accessibility Audits
+Conduct Periodic Expert Accessibility Audits

 Certain types of content — such as video, audio, and PDF — cannot be fixed with automation.
 And some accessibility issues are too subjective for automation to resolve.
-For this reason, businesses should employ regular manual accessibility testing conducted by certified accessibility experts and assistive technology users.
+For this reason, businesses should employ regular expert accessibility testing conducted by certified accessibility experts and assistive technology users.

 At AudioEye, our certified experts work with assistive technology users to provide first-hand feedback and guidance on the best way to remediate accessibility issues.